AAPRA and NRPA select agencies to compete for prestigious honor in the park and recreation field

 Founded in 1965, the Gold Medal Awards program honors communities in the United States that demonstrate excellence in parks and recreation through long-range planning, resource management, volunteerism, environmental stewardship, program development, professional development and agency recognition.
 Applications are separated into seven classes, with five classes based on population, one class for armed forces recreation and one class, awarded on odd numbered years, for state park systems.

-Agencies are judged on their ability to address the needs of those they serve through the collective energies of citizens, staff and elected officials.
+Agencies are judged on their ability to address the needs of those they serve through the collective energies of community members, staff and elected officials.
 Four finalists in each class are chosen to compete for grand honors each year.

 Class I (population 400,001 and over)

-- Minneapolis Park and Recreation Board — Minneapolis, Minn.
+- Minneapolis Park and Recreation Board — Minneapolis, Minnesota

-- Palm Beach County Parks and Recreation Department — Lake Worth, Fla.
+- Palm Beach County Parks and Recreation — Lake Worth, Florida

 Class II (population 150,001 – 400,000)

-- Arlington Parks and Recreation — Arlington, Texas
+- Arlington County Department of Parks and Recreation — Arlington, Virginia

-- Tualatin Hills Park and Recreation District — Beaverton, Ore.
+- Tualatin Hills Park & Recreation District — Beaverton, Oregon

 Class III (population 75,001 – 150,000)

-- City of Evanston Parks, Recreation and Community Services — Evanston, Ill.
+- City of Evanston, Parks, Recreation and Community Services — Evanston, Illinois

 Class IV (population 30,001 – 75,000)

-- City of Wheat Ridge Parks and Recreation — Wheat Ridge, Colo.
+- Town of Castle Rock Parks and Recreation — Castle Rock, Colorado

 Class V (population less than 30,000)

-- Windsor Parks, Recreation and Culture — Windsor, Colo.
+- Windsor Parks, Recreation & Culture — Windsor, Colorado

 Armed Forces Recreation